 A common question you may be asked…

 How Many Children Do You Have?

 This question will affect me for the rest of my life and it will affect you too.
 I do not believe there is a wrong or right answer here.
 Whatever you feel comfortable telling that person is just fine.
 Do not feel guilty if you feel you can’t mention that you have lost a child.
-My friend Angie wrote that her daughter is not a casual conversation.
+My friend, Angie once wrote that her daughter is not a casual conversation.
 I love that.
 My son is not a casual conversation either.
 He is a precious, human being.
 I pick and choose who I share him with.
 A lot of the time I say that I have 4 children.
 Sometimes I don’t even tell people that Christian died.
 He is still my son.
 I gave birth to 4 children and I am proud to say that is how many I have regardless of how many are living here on Earth with me.

 Facebook, Twitter and other social networks…..

 These places can be wonderful in your healing process.
 But in saying that there will always be people on your friends list that may upset you with their status updates.
 Whether it is them whining about their living children or just being plain silly.
 Try to remember that these places are for people to have fun.
-While you are mourning the loss of your precious child life still goes on for others.
-If possible try to join some support groups on whatever website out you are using.
+While you are mourning the loss of your precious child, life still goes on for others.
+If possible, try to join some support groups on whatever website out you are using.
 This way you will be able to find other friends who understand what you are going through and you can use these websites to help you rather than upset you.
-Another good idea is to hide people from your news feeds who tend to upset you with their posts.
+Another good idea is to hide people from your news feed who tend to upset you with their posts.
 If people are upsetting you on your friends list, there is nothing wrong with culling your list.
 You may even want to write to the person to tell them about the place you are in at the moment and that it is of no offense to them.

 All in all I am a big lover of Facebook.
 I have many connections on there and this has been wonderful in my healing process.